MarisaKirisame/DefComBlog/Calculator.md

 The profiler tells me that most time is spent in `Map.get()`.
 Why?
 What is in a Map?

 There are multiple ways to implement a Map from String to Int.
 The most notable examples are search trees, hash maps, and tries.
 However, in order to look up a key, they all need to traverse the String to compare/compute the hash/traverse the trie and look at multiple buckets/nodes to find the value.
-Looking at multiple places is not good, as it require multiple memory fetch, which may be a cache miss and stall the pipeline, and it also require conditional jump, which may fail the branch predictor and require conditional jump.
+Looking at multiple places is not good, as it requires multiple memory fetches, which may be a cache miss and stall the pipeline, and it also requires conditional jump, which may fail the branch predictor and require conditional jump.
 In short - we will like to look only once.
-If env is an Array, there are less cache miss as the values are compactly stored, and there are no failed branch prediction because there are no branch.
+If env is an Array, there is fewer cache miss as the values are compactly stored, and there are no failed branch prediction because there is no branch.

     // Inside Expr
     abstract int yolo(int[] env);

-We will call our new function yolo, because you only look once (into the array).
+We will call our new function yolo because you only look once (into the array).
-The change for Lit, Plus, Mult are all mechanical and not be shown, but we are stuck on Input again: we dont have a way to go from String name, to an index in env!
+The change for Lit, Plus, Mult are all mechanical and not be shown, but we are stuck on Input again: we don't have a way to go from String name, to an index in env!
 We can fix this, by adding a mapping from String to index as an argument to yolo:

     // In Expr
     abstract int yolo(Map<String, Integer> loc, int[] env);